 I keep four baskets on the shelves above the dryer.
 Since I have two in diapers, I have one basket for LaLa & one for the Little Monster.
 These baskets house their size covers, and occasionally some slippers, jammies, whatever.
 The other two baskets hold the cloth wipes along with a container of water, and the inserts.
 I also have another small basket with creams in it.

 On the floor I have two trash cans.
 One is for trash, the other is lined with a reusable grocery bag (or you could use a wetbag!).
 This is where I dump soiled diapers when there is another load of wash running, which happens occasionally around here as you can imagine.
+But, when there isn’t a load in the washer – this is the magic!
+I just put the dirty diapers IN the washer!
+No lifting heavy diaper pails, no smell splashy water!
+Easy peasy!

 Cloth Diapering Basics